openhab/openhab-addons/bundles/org.openhab.binding.telegram/README.md

 The Telegram binding allows sending and receiving messages to and from Telegram clients (https://telegram.org), by using the Telegram Bot API.

+# Migrating from the old Telegram Action

+This binding replaces the old Telegram Action.
+In case you want to migrate to this binding, it is recommended to uninstall the old action first.
+A new configuration as well as changes to your existing rules are necessary.
+For further details see the following sections.

 # Prerequisites

 As described in the Telegram Bot API, this is the manual procedure needed in order to get the necessary information.